mongodb/docs/source/includes/fact-aws-minimum-iops.rst

    A cluster with 50 GB storage requires a value for |iops| of at least
    150. To support 3 TB of disk capacity, you must select a cluster tier with at least 32 GB of RAM (M50 or higher).

-For example, a cluster with 50 GB storage requires a value for IOPS of at least 150.
-To support 3 TB of disk capacity, you must select a cluster tier with at least 32 GB of RAM (M50 or higher).